Introduction:

 Timeline of Recovery in Language Therapy After Stroke

-6 months to 1 year: Progress may slow but continues with regular therapy.
+6 months to 1 year: Continued improvement with steady therapy.

-Beyond 1 year: Recovery is still possible, though it may require longer practice and dedication.
+After 1 year: Progress is still possible, though it may come more slowly.

 Lifestyle Factors That Support Language Recovery